esphome/esphome-docs/components/lvgl.rst

 ``switch``
 **********

-The Switch looks like a little slider and can be used to turn something on and off.
+The switch looks like a little slider and can be used to turn something on and off.

 .. figure:: /components/images/lvgl_switch.png
     :align: center